 Bad Recipes or Unmapped POS Items

 If your margarita recipe says 1 oz tequila but your bartenders pour 1.5 oz, every margarita creates built-in variance.
-Same issue if your POS sells a drink that is not mapped to any recipe — the product gets used but your expected-usage calculation never accounts for it.
+Same issue if your POS sells a drink that is not mapped to any recipe.
+The product gets used but your expected-usage calculation never accounts for it.
 Variance caused by recipe errors is usually consistent across a category rather than random.

 Theft